 Some supervisors don’t understand the up-to-date national guidance.
 This relates to incident command.
 The service must also learn more from debriefing.
 It should share this more regularly with frontline staff.

 The service prepares well with partners for major incidents.
 We found that staff know what procedures to follow, and test plans regularly.
 But not all operational staff know how to access risk information from other fire and rescue services.

 How well does the FRS understand the risk of fire and other emergencies?

 All fire and rescue services should identify and assess all foreseeable fire and rescue-related risks.
 They should also prevent and mitigate these risks.
-We set out our detailed findings below.
-These are the basis for our judgment of the service’s performance in this area.

 Understanding local and community risk